Key subgroups in the Polish group of all automorphisms of the rational circle: Some definitions and useful properties

 In \cite{MeSh-key}, there are many other important examples of co-minimal \textbf{central} subgroups.
 However, central subgroups cannot answer (by Fact \ref{p:inj-key=co-min for central}.2) the following problem which is one of the motivations of the present work.

 \begin{prob} \cite{MeSh-key} Find examples of inj-key subgroups which are not co-minimal. \end{prob}

 It makes sense to examine subgroups of massive non-commutative non-minimal groups.
-Below in Theorems \ref{t:counterexample} and \ref{t:irrat} we give concrete natural erexamples which resolve Problem \ref{q:main}.
+Below, in Theorem \ref{t:counterexample}, we give a concrete natural example which resolves Problem \ref{p:main}.
 It is expected that many other counterexamples can be constructed.
 However, the present geometric example has its own interest, suggesting some new questions and perspectives for the groups with metrizable $M(G)$.
-See Question \ref{q:Pest}.
+See Questions \ref{q:Pest} and \ref{q:BPestov}.